gritsenko31/telegram-game-bot-with-AI/README.md

  🤖 AI Assistant Update (February 12, 2026)

-The bot now includes an **intelligent AI assistant** powered by Google Gemini 2.5 Flash!
+The bot now includes an **intelligent AI assistant** powered by Grok AI!

 ### What's New:
 - **Always Available**: Chat with AI anytime - during gameplay, in menus, or when idle